 In general, accounts that function in a similar way can easily be combined without any tax penalty.
 The first seven items in the list below are all funded with pre-tax money; when you withdraw money for retirement, it will be taxed.
-If you have a few different accounts from the first seven items in the list, those can be combined into one IRA account.
-This process of combining accounts into an IRA is called an IRA rollover.
+Roth accounts are funded with post-tax money.

 Retirement Account Types